Deforestation in Indonesia: Drivers of deforestation

 About 50 nickel mining companies operate in southeast Sulawesi.
 In order to mine nickel, large areas of trees are cut down to create open pits.

-Over the years 2001-2016, the largest single driver of deforestation in Indonesia was palm oil plantations, accounting for about 23% of deforestation nationwide.
-The second largest driver of deforestation was conversion of forests to grassland/shrubland, accounting for about 20% of deforestation nationwide.
+Over the years 2001-2022, the largest single driver of deforestation in Indonesia was palm oil plantations, accounting for about 70% of deforestation nationwide.
 Clearances for small-scale agriculture and small-scale mixed plantations accounted for a combined 22% of deforestation nationwide.
 Logging roads and small-scale clearings, followed by regrowth of secondary forest, accounted for about 10% of deforestation nationwide.
 All other causes (such as mining and fish ponds) collectively accounted for about 5% of deforestation nationwide.

 In Indonesia, at least 3.3 million hectares of forest were turned into palm oil plantation.
 However, annual primary forest loss declined from 930,000 hectares in 2016 to 230,000 hectares in 2022.
 According to the new rules established by the government, landowners that grow oil palm plantation on production forest land will pay fines, while those who grow them on protected forest land will give them to government for being converted to forests again.
 200,000 hectares of plantation will be converted to forest.
 Legal action will be taken against companies who grow the plantations illegally.

 In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.